-- A realistic financial recovery plan is being developed to deliver short to medium term financial sustainability. - Implementation of new software will enable a critical appraisal of course contribution to assess financial performance of curriculum areas. - The planned deficit is manageable within the College's cash reserves. - Efficiencies in staffing will be achieved to generate staff cost savings. - New sources of income generation are being explored.
+- The implementation of a realistic financial recovery plan that is monitored by the Finance & Resources Committee. - Planned deficit is manageable within the College's cash reserves. - Efficiencies in staffing will be achieved to generate staff cost savings. - New sources of income generation are being explored.